-If your company does a lot of printing, it’s in your best interest to learn about flexography.
+If your company does a lot of printing, it’s in your best interest to learn about the advantages of flexography.
 Flexography is a type of direct rotary printing that boasts many advantages over conventional printing techniques.
 Flexography is excellent for printing large volumes of materials and works well on any surface.
-This blog post looks at six different reasons why your company should consider flexography!
+This list explains the six biggest benefits of flexographic printing:

 Flexography is a variation of direct rotary printing.
 Flexography involves impressing a raised image onto a flexible surface, which allows the picture to be “stamped” onto a variety of materials.
 Flexography is a versatile way of handling large-scale reproduction of images and text.